webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ---

 *This document is maintained in the `webuild-policies` repository.
-For questions or suggestions, please open an issue or contact the Technical Coordinator.*
+For questions or suggestions, please open an issue or contact the Technical Coordinator webuild-github-support@grnet.gr.*